 “Excuse me, but I’m not done yet.
 Please stay seated and remember that I am that one that dismisses you, not the bell.”

 Nora turned to the rest of the class and saw them begrudgingly lowering themselves back into the hard, posture-enhancing chairs that filled the band room.
 She joined them as Ms. Steinke surveyed the class, impatiently tapping her foot.
-This was not the kind of senior year she had signed up for, thought as she tried unsuccessfully to find a comfortable sitting position again.
+This was not the kind of senior year she had signed up for, Nora thought as she tried unsuccessfully to find a comfortable sitting position again.

 “As I was saying, I have on this sheet the chair assignments for the first part of the semester,” she said as she gathered up a stack of papers from her director’s stand.
 Nora quickly perked up and listened intently to Ms. Steinke, her eyes on the papers as Ms. Steinke continued.
 “Unfortunately, I didn’t have any personal knowledge and experience with you all to make my own decision with, so I had to base these off of last year’s placements and Mr. Cotter’s recommendations.”
 She passed the stack of papers around the room and continued talking as if she couldn’t hear the sounds from the hallway.
 “And remember, these placements are not set in stone.
 There will be points throughout the year when playing tests will determine whether your position changes or not, so I expect you all to be playing and practicing regularly and to your highest ability.”